Product Rewrite and Language Realignment for a Regulated Operations Platform

 03

-Rebuilt the product in a language that better matched the problem space and the in-house team's strengths.
+Rebuilt the product in a language that better matched the system and the in-house team.

 Outcomes